 The continuous casting machinery is comprised of the mold and secondary water-cooling systems.
-These are designed to extract superheat from the incoming liquid metal (~5 pct of the total heat content in the metal), latent heat of fusion at the solidification front (~20 pct of total heat content), and heat of phase transformation and sensible heat (~75 pct of the total heat content) from the solidified metal.
-However, the cooling system features for casting steel and aluminum alloys are very different, as schematically illustrated by Figures 1(a)^[4] (for steel) and (b)^[5,6] (for aluminum alloys).
+These are designed to extract superheat from the incoming liquid metal (~5% of the total heat content in the metal), latent heat of fusion at the solidification front (~20% of total heat content), and heat of phase transformation and sensible heat (~75% of the total heat content) from the solidified metal.
+However, the cooling system features for casting steel and aluminum alloys are very different, as schematically illustrated by Figures 1(a)^[4] (for steel) and 1(b)^[5, 6] (for aluminum alloys).

 In the conventional continuous (or strand) casting of steel, shown in Figure 1(a), liquid steel flows from the bottom of a ladle into a small intermediate vessel known as the tundish.
 It leaves the tundish bottom through a submerged nozzle, according to the position of a stopper-rod or slide-gate flow control system.
-The liquid flow is directed into the mold (usually \sim 700 to 1200 mm in length), and freezes a thin shell against the water-cooled copper walls.
-At steady state, the solid shell exiting the mold forms a stable strand, which has adequate mechanical strength to support the liquid metal core (typically 5 to 30 m in depth, depending on the casting speed and thickness).
+The liquid flow is directed into the mold (usually \sim 700-1200 mm in length), and freezes a thin shell against the water-cooled copper walls.
+At steady state, the solid shell exiting the mold forms a stable strand, which has adequate mechanical strength to support the liquid metal core (typically 5~30 m in depth).
 Motor-driven drive rolls located far below the mold continuously withdraw the strand downward.
+Many closely-spaced support rolls prevent the outward bulging of the shell due to the ferrostatic pressure arising from the liquid steel core.
+Water sprays emerge from high-pressure nozzles, which are interspaced between the support rolls and cool the strand during the solidification process.
+Other strategically-placed rolls bend the shell to follow a curved path and then straighten it flat prior to torch cut-off into individual slabs.
+This allows fully continuous operation.
+Start-up of this process is a relatively rare occurrence, and is achieved by inserting a "dummy" bar to plug the mold bottom.
+Thus, the first steel cast in a sequence can be routinely downgraded or scrapped for defects without incurring a significant yield loss.